screamm/Room-Booking-Display-System/README.md

 <!--
-OBS!
-För att få skärmbilderna att visas korrekt i README-filen:
+NOTE!
+To correctly display screenshots in the README file:

-1. Spara de fyra skärmbilderna från konversationen till din dator
+1. Save the four screenshots from the conversation to your computer
-2. Skapa en mapp 'docs/images' i projektets rot (om den inte redan finns)
+2. Create a 'docs/images' folder in the project root (if it doesn't already exist)
-3. Spara bilderna i mappen med följande namn:
+3. Save the images in the folder with the following names:
-   - Första bilden (ledigt rum): room-display-available.png
+   - First image (available room): room-display-available.png
-   - Andra bilden (upptaget rum): room-display-occupied.png
+   - Second image (occupied room): room-display-occupied.png
-   - Tredje bilden (veckoöversikt): booking-system-week-view.png
+   - Third image (week view): booking-system-week-view.png
-   - Fjärde bilden (listvy): booking-system-list-view.png
+   - Fourth image (list view): booking-system-list-view.png
-4. När du har sparat bilderna, ta bort denna kommentar från README.md -->
+4. When you have saved the images, remove this comment from README.md -->

 # 🏢 Room Booking & Display System